Ask AI

 Direct operation#

-Using Software-defined Assets enables you to directly operate them in the UI.
+Using asset definitions enables you to directly operate your assets in the UI.
 On the Asset's Details page, you can:

 • View the materialization history of the asset